-- A) HOMEBUYER IDENTIFIED Before construction or acquisition/rehabilitation can begin under homeownership, there must be a THDA approved environmental review and a homebuyer preapproved for a permanent loan identified with a specific property.
+- A. HOMEBUYER IDENTIFIED Before construction or acquisition/rehabilitation can begin under homeownership, there must be a THDA approved environmental review and a homebuyer pre-approved for a permanent loan identified with a specific property.
 Pre-sales of HOME units will ensure that the Grantee has a steady pipeline of homebuyers interested in their properties and may be participating in decisions related to a property (i.e., paint color selection, choices for flooring, etc.).
-Speculative construction or acquisition is permitted on a case-by-case bases. - B) INITIAL CONSTRUCTION REVIEW Before acquisition/ rehabilitation can begin under homeownership, the CHDO must contact the office of Community Programs to schedule a Quality Assurance review. - C) SALES PRICE LIMITS The purchase price for a unit must be less than or equal to the appraised value.
+Speculative construction or acquisition is not permitted. - B. INITIAL CONSTRUCTION REVIEW Before acquisition/ rehabilitation can begin under homeownership, the CHDO must contact the office of Community Programs to schedule a Quality Assurance review. - D. SALES PRICE LIMITS The purchase price for a unit must be less than or equal to the appraised value.
 The purchase price limits for homeownership programs are established by HUD for existing and newly constructed homes.
-The Homeownership Sales limits can be found at www.thda.org >Government and Nonprofit Partners >HOME Program>More Information for Applicants; Grantee and Grant Administrators>Program Limits at the bottom of the page - D) SALE DEADLINE Homeowner unit must be sold to income eligible homebuyers within 9 months of construction or rehabilitation completion.
+The Property Value Limits and Sales Price guidelines can be found at, www.thda.org -> Business Partners -> Grant Administrators -> HOME Program -> Resource Links at the bottom of the page. - E. SALE DEADLINE Homeowner unit must be sold to income eligible homebuyers within 9 months of construction or rehabilitation completion.
 A ratified sales contract is sufficient to demonstrate the sale of a unit.

-E) CONVERSION OF UNSOLD HOMEBUYER UNITS
+F. CONVERSION OF UNSOLD HOMEBUYER UNITS

-- 1) Homeownership units that remain unsold 9 months after construction or rehabilitation is completed, must be converted to rental units.
-THDA will review the Grantee's experience with rental housing prior to allowing the conversion. - a) Unsold homeownership units must be converted to HOME rental units for the rental affordability period or HOME funds must be repaid. - b) THDA's underwriting will review the viability of the marketing plan and the risks for the project if the sale of units does not occur within the 9 month requirement.
+- 1. Homeownership units that remain unsold 9 months after construction or rehabilitation is completed, must be converted to rental units.
+THDA will review the Grantee's experience with rental housing prior to allowing the conversion. - a.
+Unsold homeownership units must be converted to HOME rental units for the rental affordability period or HOME funds must be repaid. - b.
+THDA's underwriting will review the viability of the marketing plan and the risks for the project if the sale of units does not occur within the 9 month requirement.

-9.4 - Homebuyer Eligibility Requirements (92.254)
+4. HOMEBUYER ELIGIBILITY REQUIREMENTS (92.254)

-A) The prospective purchaser must be low income, that is, have a gross annual household income that does not exceed 80% of the area median, adjusted for family size, as defined by the Section
+A. The prospective purchaser must be low income, that is, have a gross annual household income that does not exceed 80% of the area median, adjusted for family size, as defined by the Section 8 income requirements.

-- 8 income requirements. - B) The HOME program establishes the following timing for qualifying HOME-assisted homebuyers as income eligible: - 1) In the case of a contract to purchase existing housing, the purchasing household must be low-income at the time of purchase; - 2) In the case of a contract to purchase housing to be constructed, the purchasing household must be low income at the time the contract is signed; and - 3) In the case of a lease-purchase agreement (for existing housing or housing to be constructed), the purchasing household must be low income at the time the lease-purchase agreement is signed. - C) The homebuyer must obtain fee simple title to the property or a 99-year leasehold. - D) The prospective homebuyer must occupy the property to be purchased as his/her principal residence. - E) All homebuyers must complete a minimum of 8 hours of homeownership education program from a THDA qualified homebuyer education trainer prior to purchase.
-THDA qualified homebuyer education trainer must be HUD certified. - F) The homebuyer must make a contribution from his or her own funds equal to one percent (1%) of the purchase price of the property.
+- B. The HOME program establishes the following timing for qualifying HOME-assisted homebuyers as income eligible: - 1.
+In the case of a contract to purchase existing housing, the purchasing household must be low-income at the time of purchase; - 2.
+In the case of a contract to purchase housing to be constructed, the purchasing household must be low income at the time the contract is signed; and - 3.
+In the case of a lease-purchase agreement (for existing housing or housing to be constructed), the purchasing household must be low income at the time the lease- purchase agreement is signed. - C. The homebuyer must obtain fee simple title to the property or a 99-year leasehold. - D. The prospective homebuyer must occupy the property to be purchased has his/her principal residence. - E. All homebuyers must complete a minimum of 8 hours of homeownership education program from a THDA qualified homebuyer education trainer prior to purchase. - F. The homebuyer must make a contribution from his or her own funds equal to one percent (1%) of the purchase price of the property.